CMCLorg/CMCLorg.github.io/call_for_papers.md

 ## Scope and Topics

 The workshop invites a broad spectrum of work in the cognitive science of language, at all levels of analysis from sounds to discourse and on both learning and processing.
+We are interested in any papers that use NLP to model human behavior, that use behavioral corpora to evaluate NLP, or that conduct behavioral experiments to test the cognitive-plausibility of NLP model predictions.
 Topics include, but are not limited to:

 * Incremental parsers for diverse grammar formalisms
 * Stochastic models of factors encouraging one production or interpretation over its competitors